The new employee orientation process has three components:

 Departments may also issue to the new employee a complimentary five-day parking pass and instructions on where to go to purchase a permanent parking pass.

 Some Departments may choose to have the new employee begin their first day with the Office of Human Resources.
 The new employee can complete their hiring forms and obtain a five-day parking pass from HR as well.
 Departments that opt to have employees begin their first day with HR are encouraged to coordinate the employee's arrival time with HR.

-The new employee should mark their calendar with the date, time and location of the appropriate Benefit and College Orientation sessions they will attend.
+The new employee should mark their calendar with the date, time and location of the appropriate Benefit and University Orientation sessions they will attend.

 - Benefit Orientation - The schedule, agenda and a summary of the benefits available to a new hire, by position type are posted on this page.

-- College Orientation - is once a month.
+- New Employee Orientation - is once a month.
 The all day program includes speakers from across campus, a tour of the Wren Building and Swem Library, lunch and a continental breakfast.
-New employees are also enrolled in the Partnership Program to further assist them during their first three months of employment.
+Wear good walking shoes and dress appropriately for the weather.
+We will be outside at multiple points during the day.